vmarkovtsev/FFTF/README.md

 * AMD OpenCL
 * ViennaCL

 Refer to Doxygen documentation for details.
-FFTF uses [SEAPT](https://github.com/vmarkovtsev/SEAPT) build system.
+FFTF uses [SEAPT](https://github.com/vmarkovtsev/SEAPT) build system, so is compiled on UNIX systems only.

 Installation
 ------------